Cracking the Code: When Email Script Triggers Don't Work

 }

-5. Question: How can I schedule my script to run at specific times?
+5. How can I set up my script to execute at predetermined times?